joaopcanario/joaopcanario/README.md

 I'm a software engineer specialized in Machine Learning.
 I have experience in Back-end development, create robust end-to-end Machine Learning and Computer Vision applications, and ETL process to target multiple systems.

-On the academic side, I'm a Ph.D. final year student in Computer Science focused on machine learning, time series analysis, and computer vision.
+On the academic side, I'm a Ph.D. in Computer Science focused on machine learning, time series analysis, and computer vision.

 ### <a name="skills"></a> Most Relevant Skills